 Start time is minutes away.
 I scan the entire stadium: the energy rising, palpable, bubbling.
 The referee emerges from his tunnel and walks to center field for kick off.

 Seconds later, the game begins.
 After one or two passes, something happens: beautiful white streamers launch from the bleachers onto the field.
 It’s breathtaking.
-Radiant, brilliant arcs the color of clouds sail through the sky and drape on the grounds.
+Radiant, brilliant arcs the color of clouds sail through the sky and drape the grounds.

 The players play on, the crowd erupting with joy.